Quantum Mpemba Effect Induced by Non-Markovian Exceptional Points: Introduction

 \section{Introduction}

-The Mpemba effect describes a fascinating and counterintuitive phenomenon: a hot system freezes faster than a cold one, which are both placed in the same environment~\cite{EBMpemba_1969,10.1119/1.1975687,10.1119/1.3490015}.
-In recent years, the concept of Mpemba effect has been generalized to microscopic quantum systems, giving rise to the quantum Mpemba effect (QMPE)~\cite{PhysRevLett.127.060401,PhysRevLett.131.080402,PhysRevLett.134.220403,PhysRevLett.133.010401,PhysRevLett.133.010402,PhysRevLett.134.220402,Zhang2025,PhysRevA.110.022213,Longhi2025mpembaeffectsuper,10.1063/5.0234457,PhysRevResearch.6.033330}.
+The Mpemba effect describes a counterintuitive phenomenon: a hot system freezes faster than a cold one, when both are placed in the same environment~\cite{EBMpemba_1969,10.1119/1.1975687,10.1119/1.3490015}.
+In recent years, the concept of the Mpemba effect has been generalized to microscopic quantum systems, giving rise to the quantum Mpemba effect (QMPE)~\cite{PhysRevLett.127.060401,PhysRevLett.131.080402,PhysRevLett.134.220403,PhysRevLett.133.010401,PhysRevLett.133.010402,PhysRevLett.134.220402,Zhang2025,PhysRevA.110.022213,Longhi2025mpembaeffectsuper,10.1063/5.0234457,PhysRevResearch.6.033330}.
 The QMPE refers to an anomalous phenomenon where a far-from-equilibrium state relaxes to equilibrium more quickly than a state closer to equilibrium.
-On the one hand, from the theoretical perspective, the QMPE itself is of importance because it opens new avenues to understand thermalization processes.
-On the other hand, from the application perspective, an accelerated relaxation process may have applications in improving the discharge efficiency of quantum battery~\cite{PhysRevLett.134.220402} and optimization of the output of quantum heat engine~\cite{zhou2025quantumottoheatengine}.
-Thus, much effort has been attracted to identify and understand the underlying mechanism of QMPE.
+Theoretically, the QMPE opens an alternative avenue to understand thermalization.
+From an application perspective, an accelerated relaxation may improve the discharge efficiency of quantum battery~\cite{PhysRevLett.134.220402} and optimize quantum heat engines~\cite{PhysRevA.110.042218}.
+Thus, much effort has been devoted to identifying and understanding the underlying mechanism of QMPE.